Videndum is a small company with a global footprint and is committed to working responsibly.

 ESG frameworks that inform our strategy

-Both mandatory and voluntary ESG disclosures have been considered in the creation of Videndum’s ESG strategy, as follows.
+Both mandatory and voluntary ESG disclosures were considered in the creation of Videndum’s 2023 ESG strategy, which are outlined below.

 • The Streamlined Energy and Carbon Reporting (“SECR”) requires Videndum to disclose its energy usage, associated emissions, energy efficiency actions and energy performance implemented by the Companies (Directors’ Report) and Limited Liability Partnerships (Energy and Carbon Report) Regulations 2018.
-The details of this report can be found here.
+The details of this report can be found on pages 56 and 57 of our 2023 Annual Report.

-• The Task Force on Climate-Related Financial Disclosures (“TCFD”), mandated by the Financial Conduct Authority (“FCA”), requires UK premium-listed companies to report on a “comply or explain” basis for periods beginning on or after 1 January 2022.
-A summary of Videndum’s climate-related financial disclosures from the Group’s standalone TCFD Report 2022 can be found here.
+• The Task Force on Climate-related Financial Disclosures (“TCFD”) mandated by the Financial Conduct Authority (“FCA”) requires UK premium-listed companies to report against the TCFD recommendations on a “comply or explain” basis.
+Videndum’s climate-related financial disclosures can be found in the Group’s TCFD Report 2023, and on pages 47 to 59 of the 2023 Annual Report.

-• The Carbon Disclosure Project (“CDP”) is an international voluntary disclosure focusing on environmental impact management, and we will submit our annual CDP Climate Response in summer 2022.
+• The Carbon Disclosure Project (“CDP”) is an international voluntary disclosure, focusing on environmental impact management.
+We submitted our 2023 annual CDP Climate Response in July 2023.
+We will submit our next response in summer 2024.

-• The Global Reporting Initiative (“GRI”) is an international voluntary ESG reporting standards framework enabling organisations to report on their economic, environmental, social and governance performance.
-This Responsibility section of the Annual Report summarises Videndum’s ESG progress which we will report on in accordance with the GRI guidance in our 2022 ESG Report.
+• The Global Reporting Initiative (“GRI”) is an international voluntary ESG reporting standards framework, which enables organisations to report on their economic, environmental, social and governance performance.
+Our 2023 ESG Report outlines Videndum’s 2023 ESG progress and has been reported on in accordance with the GRI guidance.

-• We intend to align our net zero carbon strategy with the Science -Based Targets Initiative (“SBTi”), demonstrating our commitment to the UK’s Nationally Determined Contribution (“NDC”) 2020 under the Paris Agreement 2015 to limit global warming to 1.5°C. The NDC commits the UK to reducing economy-wide greenhouse gas emissions (“GHG”) by at least 68% by 2030, compared to 1990 levels.
-Videndum’s carbon reduction targets are detailed throughout this Responsibility section, and the Group’s net zero pathway is laid out here.
+• We intend to align our net zero carbon strategy with the Science-Based Targets Initiative (“SBTi”), demonstrating our commitment to the UK’s Nationally Determined Contribution (“NDC”) 2020 under the Paris Agreement 2015, to limit global warming to 1.5°C. The NDC commits the UK to reducing economy wide GHG by at least 68% by 2030, compared to 1990 levels.
+We will review the feasibility of submitting our emission reduction targets for SBTi validation in 2024.
+The Group’s net zero roadmap is laid out on page 30 of our ESG Report.

 line